muriithi-ian/doggie-doo/README.md

 ## Setup
 - clone the repo
+  - open './js/app.js' and change the value of `LIVEENV` to `false` to use json server to persist the data or `true` to use the online endpoints
     - open the terminal and navigate to the root folder of the project and run the following commands
     - `npm i -g json-server `
     - `json-server --watch db.json`
 - Proceed with the steps below
 ### Running directly on browser(option 1)
 - open the index.html file with your browser